 In addition to this world’s first use of platinum-gold, these new sovereigns feature never-before-seen portraits of the Queen at key milestones in her reign.
-These include a portrait depicting her at the time of her Diamond Jubilee in 2012 and the young Queen at her Coronation in 1953.
+These include a portrait depicting her at the time of her Diamond Jubilee in 2012, the young Queen at her Coronation in 1953, and of her this year at the time of her Platinum Jubilee.
 The design of the smallest coin in the series, the one-eighth sovereign, features the royal cypher of Elizabeth II with a celebratory garland of roses, thistles, leeks, and shamrocks to represent the nations of the United Kingdom.
 This garlanded cypher is also placed on each of the other coins in the series, linking them all into one glorious tribute to our platinum jubilee monarch.

 Benefit from the SELL OUT GUARANTEE

-The 2022 Platinum Jubilee Monarch Platinum-Gold Fractional Sovereign Set will not exceed 1,952 sets and is also subject to our new SELL OUT GUARANTEE.
+The 2022 Platinum Jubilee Monarch Platinum-Gold Prestige Sovereign Set will not exceed 1,499 sets and is also subject to our new SELL OUT GUARANTEE.
 What this means is that availability of this set will end on 30th April 2022.
 At that time, any sets that are unsold will be melted down and verified to that effect.

 Either way, there will be little or no surplus of this set on the secondary market and so the set you own will be a rarity in the gold sovereign series.